ShamanDBI/shaman-core/PROPOSAL.md

 # How to use Shaman Framework?

-Shaman is created with the intention to create tools using its API's, its meant to be a framework.
-Much of the features are exposed via classes which you need to in-herit and implement your logic and register it with the `Debugger` class.
-You can learn more about the API's in [next section](#instrumentation-api).
+Shaman is designed as a framework for building tools using its APIs.
+Many features are provided through classes that can be inherited to implement your own logic, which you then register with the `Debugger` class.
+You can find more details about the APIs in the [next section](#instrumentation-api).

-To start debugging you need to create `Debugger debug(targetDesc)` with `TargetDescription` which describes the target architecture.
-Then you can either attach to a running process with `debug.attach(pid)` function or you can spawn a new process with `debug.spawn("program param")`.
+To start instrumenting your target, first create an instance of the `Debugger` class and pass in a `TargetDescription`, which specifies the architecture of the program being executed.
+If you want to trace system calls, call `traceSyscall()`, and if you want to trace child processes, use `followFork()`.
+You can then attach to a running process with `debug.attach(pid)` or start a new process with `debug.spawn("program param")`.

-Once you have configured debugger class, you can execute debugger with `debug.eventLoop()`.
-This function blocking call which returns when the tracee completes its execution or it crashes.
-All the event registration like breakpoint and system calls should be done before the function call.
+After configuring the debugger, execute it with `debug.eventLoop()`.
+This function is a blocking call that returns when the tracee completes execution or crashes.
+Be sure to register all events, like breakpoints and system calls, before calling this function.

 # Instrumentation API

 ## Breakpoint Callback

-You can insert the software breakpoint at any point in the program and get callback when the breakpoint is hit.
-To register a breakpoint you have to inherit `Breakpoint` class and override `handle` function which has you custom breakpoint handling function.
-In the `Breakpoint` constructor you have to provide the *module name* and the *offset* from the base address.
+You can insert a software breakpoint at any location in the program and receive a callback when it’s triggered.
+To set a breakpoint, inherit from the `Breakpoint` class and override the `handle` function to define your custom breakpoint handling logic.
+In the `Breakpoint` constructor, provide the **module name** and the **offset** from the base address.
+The framework will then automatically calculate the actual breakpoint address and insert the breakpoint for you.

 ```cpp
 class BreakpointCoverage : public Breakpoint